n26/psd2-tpp-docs/doc/dedicated-aisp.md

     }
 }
 ```
+* additionalInformation is an ID that links different transactions related to the same purchase (specifically, card transactions)
-* mandateId and creditorId are supported, for SEPA direct debit transactions only (from 25th April 2022)
+* mandateId and creditorId are supported, for SEPA direct debit transactions only
-* Both remittanceInformationUnstructuredArray and remittanceInformationUnstructured are provided, where applicable (from 25th April 2022)
+* Both remittanceInformationUnstructuredArray and remittanceInformationUnstructured are provided, where applicable

 ### Read Transaction Details